focus000/obsidian/Zettelkasten/Layer 2.md

 ### Optimism

-optimistic rollup, there is a
+optimistic rollup, there is a sequencer pack transactions and update chain state, assue

 ### Arbitrum